How to Use NTFS-3G on Mac?

 Replace /dev/diskXsY with the correct disk identifier.

-On macOS, there are no permanent mounting options in the same way, but third-party tools like Mounty can assist in automating NTFS drive mounting with write support.
+On macOS, there are no permanent mounting options.
+However, third-party tools like Donemax NTFS for Mac can help.
+The software can automate NTFS drive mounting and provide write support.

 When using NTFS-3G, following some best practices can help ensure smooth operation: